madclaws/immortals/README.md

 ### Call from the new world
 ---
-- As soon as one pod is deleted, k8 automatically starts a new one, so we again have a 2 pods.
+- As soon as one pod is deleted, k8 automatically starts a new one, so we again have 2 pods.
 - Get a shell to the new pod started by k8.
 - Connect to the new pod remotely.
 - Check Adam's age.